 One of the world's most respected portrait painters Mark Carder and me. - Austin, Texas 2014.

 Portraits have a long tradition.
-Kings, presidents, leaders, dignitaries - sometimes even the family's most beloved pets - have been immortalized in paintings for centuries.
+For centuries, kings, presidents, leaders, and dignitaries - sometimes even the family's most beloved pets - have been immortalized in paintings.

 It's a great way to celebrate life and preserve a memory.
 One touching work was a portrait of the wife of a Swedish nobleman who died suddenly.

 Portrait painting has an exceptionally long history.
 It has a long history of thoughtful symbolism and techniques, which a new generation of artists is nurturing and sometimes succeeding in improving.
 So I have combined these old methods, especially with my natural drawing skills, to make a portrait really look like its subject.

 The most important influences have been John Singer Sargent, Rembrandt, and of course, Mark Carder.

 My aim in portrait painting is always to create a lasting work of art that is dignified, uniform, and respectful of its subject.

 My work decorates homes, corporate headquarters, and public spaces.